State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Results

 \subsection{DNC Performance}

-We evaluated the performance of our proposed generalization approaches with input lengths $N_{in}$ ranging from 2 to 100.
-Note that we trained with input lengths ranging from 5 to 15.
-We employed hit rate for the search task and classification accuracy for all other tasks to quantify the performance.
-Fig.~\ref{fig:task_performance_vs_input} shows the task performance vs the input length.
-We show the median over 10 trials for each generalization approach (solid line), and additionally the trials with the maximum average performance between $N_{in} = 2$ and $N_{in} = 45$ (dashed lines).
-Table \ref{table:scores_th_crossing} shows the maximum processable input lengths for our generalization approaches and the baselines.
-The maximum processable input length was defined as the maximum input length for which the trials' median was above a performance of 95\,\%.
-Furthermore, we calculated the average performance between $N_{in} = 2$ and $N_{in} = 45$ for each trial and provide descriptive statistics wrt.\ trials in Table \ref{table:scores_method_stat}.
-Additionally, we compared the generalization approaches with a non-parametric statistical test (Mann-Whitney U test), see Table \ref{table:scores_method_test}.
-To account for multiple comparisons, we adjusted the $p$-values with the false discovery rate (FDR) method \cite{Benjamini1995} and consider $p$-values $\leq 0.05$ as statistically significant.
+We evaluated the performance of our proposed generalisation approaches using input sequence lengths from 2 to 100.
+Note that we trained with input lengths between 5 and 15.
+To quantify performance, we evaluated the \emph{hit rate} for the search task and \emph{classification accuracy} for all other tasks.

+Fig.~\ref{fig:task_performance_vs_input} shows the performance in relation to the input sequence length for all tasks.
+Table \ref{table:scores_th_crossing} lists the maximum input sequence lengths that our generalisation approaches and the baselines can process.
+The maximum processable input length was defined as the longest input sequence length for which the median performance across trials reached at least 95\,\%.
+The \emph{factor} column was computed by dividing the maximum input length of the best generalisation approach by that of the stateful baseline.
+Moreover, we calculated for each trial the \emph{average performance} for input sequence lengths from 2 to 45 and provide descriptive and inferential statistics in Table \ref{table:scores_method_stat} and \ref{table:scores_method_test}, respectively.
+The upper length limit was set below the memory slot size of 50.
+Inferential statistics were conducted with a two-sided Mann-Whitney U test \cite{Gibbons2010}.
+To account for multiple comparisons, the false discovery rate (FDR) was controlled at $q=0.05$ \cite{Benjamini1995} and p-values were adjusted \cite{Yekutieli1999}.